daavidtech/Darkforest-game/docs/darkforest.md

 Buildings can be upgraded but then thet might require more specialiced units, recources and higher maintanence cost.

+### Properties

+- Type of building
+- Owner of building
+- Health of building
+- Map and coordinates of building (how to handle space ?)
+- Shape of building.
+Basically it can have have any shape possible to make with map grid rectangles.
+- How much resources it produces.
+- How much resources it can store.
+- How many resources it stores.

 ### Resource production

 Buildings can have resource production rates for different resources.
 For example: